Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.S
 ```

 The siemens, an SI unit of electrical conductance, defined as 1 Ω^-1.

-Dimension: 𝐈^2 𝐓^3 𝐋^-2 𝐌^-1.

-See also: `Unitful.Ω`

 ### ElectricalResistance